keboola/developers-docs/extend/common-interface/folders.md

   - delimiter `,`
   - no escape character

-File names are specified in the input mapping, defaulting to `{tableId}.csv` (a file name can be changed in the UI).
+File names are specified in the input mapping, defaulting to `{tableId}` (a file name can be changed in the UI).
 The table metadata is stored in a [manifest file](/extend/common-interface/manifest-files/).

 ### `/data/out/tables/` Folder